saastechacademy/foundation/udm/beginner/product-category-type.md

 ```

 #### 7. Most Popular
 - **Purpose**: The purpose of this category is to list the most popular products available on the e-commerce site.
-The prod catalog category type for Most Popular Category is MOST_POPULAR and only one category of such type exists for a catalog.
+The prod catalog category type for Most Popular Category is MOST_POPULAR and its parent category is `BROWSE_ROOT`.
+Only one category of such type exists for a catalog.
 - **Category Type**: `CATALOG_CATEGORY`
 - **Example**: Lets create the `MOST_POPULAR` category and place relevant products in it.
 ABC's large phone had the highest sales last quarter.
 ```